scoheb/release-service-catalog/CONTRIBUTING.md

 or by its digest (e.g. `registry.access.redhat.com/ubi8/ubi@sha256:c94bc309b197f9fc465052123ead92bf50799ba72055bd040477ded`).
 Floating tags like `latest` or `8.8` in the case of the ubi image should be avoided.

+### Modes for Running Pipelines

+Note: There are currently 2 modes that may be used when running pipelines:
+- **Legacy/PV** mode involving using a workspace that is backed by a PV (physical volume)
+- **Trusted Artifact** mode that uses an OCI registry as a mean to share data between tasks.

+A significant portion of tasks have been converted to support both modes.
+The CI process analyzes that task under test and performs a simple check to verify it supports Trusted Artifacts and if so, tests are executed in both modes.

+You can follow this [video](https://miro.com/app/board/uXjVIbidSuI=/?playRecording=5ed2a205-bad5-4f62-a1b1-1dae27ddc65c) for an overview on Trusted Artifacts

 ### Tekton Task Testing

 When a pull request is opened, Tekton Task tests are run for all the task directories